pulumi/docs/pulumi-hugo/themes/default/content/blog/crossguard-2-0/index.md

 ## General Availability

-CrossGuard is enabled for enterprise organizations in the Pulumi Console, and as always, the open source offering is available for all to use.
+CrossGuard is enabled for enterprise organizations in the Pulumi Service, and as always, the open source offering is available for all to use.

 ### Improved CLI support